A beginner's guide to buying bitcoin

 Step 2 - Set up a cryptocurrency wallet

 Before you can purchase cryptocurrency, you will need to have a crypto wallet.
 With so many different types of crypto wallets, deciding which option is the best for you can be challenging.
 Have no fear; we've broken down everything you need to know about crypto wallets in this post.

-Using non-custodial wallets like the ones from BRD or Monarch tends to be more secure because they allow you to have complete control over your crypto.
-You can access these wallets through your mobile phone.
+Using non-custodial wallets like the one from BRD tends to be more secure because it allows you to have complete control over your crypto.
+Plus, you can access these wallets through your mobile phone.